 Results: Specific Heat Capacity and Thermal Conductivity of Tobacco Leaves

-Single leaf samples of the tobacco species Nicotiana tabacum and Nicotiana benthamiana were analyzed with this method.
+Single leaf samples of the plant species Nicotiana tabacum, known as tobacco, and Nicotiana benthamiana were analyzed with this method.
 Both species showed a rapid increase to maximum temperature in less than 1 second in response to the laser pulse, followed by an exponential decrease to ambient temperature.

 Figure 3B: During “Both…pulse”, highlight the orange arrow.
 During “followed…temperature”, highlight the downward-sloping curve (x = 5 to x = 32).